alessandrobruni/MontecarloSimulation/README.md

    $[ P(\text{At least one six in 4 rolls}) = 1 - P(\text{No six in 4 rolls}) \approx 1 - 0.482 \approx 0.518 ]$

    Although this probability is slightly over 50%, it's not as high as most people intuitively expect.
-This is why the gambler was losing this bet more often than he anticipated.
+This is why the gambler lost this bet more often than anticipated.

 2. **Winning the Bet on Getting at Least One Double-Six in 24 Rolls of a Pair of Dice**:

-   For a pair of dice, the probability of NOT rolling a double-six in a single roll is $( \frac{35}{36} )$ (since there are 35 outcomes that are not a double-six out of the 36 possible outcomes).
+   For a pair of dice, the probability of NOT rolling a double-six in a single roll is $( \frac{35}{36} )$ (since 35 outcomes are not a double-six out of the 36 possible outcomes).

    To find the probability of not rolling a double-six in 24 rolls, we multiply the probability of not rolling a double-six in each roll: